schorg/lua-value-browser/README.md

 * environments
 * upvalues
 * metatables
-* table keys which are tables, functions or userdata
+* table keys which are tables, functions, treads or userdata

 Usage: